-The Trustee has directly appointed Northern Trust ("NT") as Custodian for its investments.
-We have segregated mandates (under NT's custody) with Parametric Portfolio Associates and Record Currency Management and have agreed appropriate terms in relation to our investments.
+We have directly appointed Northern Trust ("NT") as custodian for the residual assets.
+We have a segregated mandate (under NT's custody) with Record Currency Management and have agreed appropriate terms in relation to our investment.

-We have limited influence over managers' investment practices where the Plan hold assets in pooled funds, but we encourage our managers to improve their ESG practices within the parameters of the fund they are managing.
+We have limited influence over managers' investment practices where the Plan hold assets in pooled funds.